-Check our safeguarding policy for guidance.
+Check this safeguarding policy for guidance.
 Talk to the Lead or Deputy for Safeguarding without delay.
-If they are implicated then report to Additional Senior Lead CONSULT,
+If they are implicated, then talk to your Additional Senior Lead Emily Bird (contact details above)

+CONSULT,

 MONITOR

 AND RECORD

 Sign/Date/Time

 Include name and

 job role